buckelieg/validation-fn/README.md

 Java8, Maven.

 ## License
-This project licensed under Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project licensed under Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details